ABC World News Tonight: Peter Jennings's second solo tenure (1983–2005)

 The August 8, 2005, edition of the program was dedicated in memory of Jennings and looked back at his four-decade career in news.
 His death ended the era of the so-called "Big Three" anchors: Jennings, NBC's Tom Brokaw, and CBS's Dan Rather (the latter two had retired from their positions as the respective anchors of NBC Nightly News and the CBS Evening News within the year prior to Jennings's death).
 During his career, Jennings had reported from every major world capital and war zone, and from all 50 U.S. states, according to the network.
 Jennings was known for his ability to calmly portray events as they were happening and for his coverage of many major world events such as the September 11 attacks and the dawn of the new millennium.

-As a tribute to its late anchor, ABC continued to introduce the broadcast as World News Tonight with Peter Jennings in the week following his death.
+As a tribute to its recently deceased anchor, ABC continued to introduce the broadcast as World News Tonight with Peter Jennings in the week following his death.
 Gibson anchored the broadcast the first part of the week, playing a slow arrangement of the traditional theme music in memory of Jennings; Bob Woodruff anchored the final edition of World News Tonight with Peter Jennings on August 12, 2005.
 That night's broadcast ended with one of Jennings's favorite pieces of music instead of the traditional theme music.
 Beginning on August 15, 2005, the broadcast was introduced simply as World News Tonight and it remained that way until January 2006.